 Bring enough deodorant, toothpaste, tampons, etc. for the first two weeks or so.
 US toiletries are readily available.
 After the first week, students will move in with their host families, and family members will wash or help the students wash their clothes.

 ALUMNI CONTACTS

-If you have further questions, please contact your admissions counselor and/or ask an alumni contact: http://studyabroad.sit.edu/admitted-students/contact-a-former-students/.
+If you have further questions, please contact your admissions counselor and/or Contact a Former Student.